mvcds/my-library/carreer/business/Evidence Scores.md

 Finding and building the next big idea is the holy grail of any tech company.
 This score is a way to tell if an idea is any good before making the big investment.

-1. We look at what supporting evidence the idea has (e.g. market research, surveys, successful A/B experiment)
+1. We look at what supporting evidence the idea has (e.g. market research, surveys, [[success|successful]] A/B experiment)
 2. Based on the evidence we give the idea a confidence score (details below) that indicates how sure we are now that this idea is a winner.
 3. If confidence is high we can go ahead with building and launching the idea.
 4. If confidence is not high we can decide to test the idea further (for example run a user study) to produce more evidence, to de-prioritize the idea in favor of other ideas, or to kill it altogether.